-Location and Design review was completed on May 25, 2017.
-The project was found consistent with the comprehensive plan by the City Planning Commission.
+Location and Design review was completed on May 9, 2013.
+The project was found to be consistent with the City's comprehensive plan.
+No additional review is required.

 Will the project contribute to growth in the city’s tax base?
 The project supports growth in the city’s tax base.

 Describe the economic development impact of the project: